Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Results

 Repeating the same argument made for $S_{\mathrm{d,sub}}$, the value of $\rho_{\mathrm{sub}}$ can be estimated by comparing collisions of two species $A$ and $B$ with similar mass number, therefore canceling the baseline effects.
 The result is,

-where we assume $x=\beta_{2B}/\beta_{2A}\ll 1$ and we have ignored the small $\cos(3\gamma)$ terms in $C_{\mathrm{d}}\{2\}$ and $\lr{\varepsilon_2^2}$.
-The $b'$ and $c'$ are the efficients for $\lr{\varepsilon_2^2 \frac{\delta d_{\perp}}{d_{\perp}}}$, which are also expected to be the same for nucleus ``A'' and ``B''.
-This approximation is accurate within 5\% for $x<0.5$, and the contribution from $x^3$ and $x^4$ terms is less than 5\% for $x<0.3$ (same also applied for Eq.~\eqref{eq:20}).
-They can be easily applied for a pair of isobaric system such as Zr+Zr and Ru+Ru collisions, but could also be used for comparison between Au+Au and U+U systems~\footnote{Although a small correction is required to precisely subtract the $a'$ term.
+where I assume $x=\beta_{\mathrm{2B}}/\beta_{\mathrm{2A}}\ll 1$ and I have ignored the small $\cos(3\gamma)$ terms in $C_{\mathrm{d}}\{2\}$ and $\lr{\varepsilon_2^2}$.
+The $b'$ and $c'$ are the coefficients for $\lr{\varepsilon_2^2 \frac{\delta d_{\perp}}{d_{\perp}}}$, which are also expected to be the same for the two nuclei.
+This approximation is accurate within 5\% for $x<0.5$, and the contribution from $x^3$ and $x^4$ terms is less than 5\% for $x<0.3$ (the same also applies for Eq.~\eqref{eq:20}).
+They can best done for a pair of isobaric system such as Zr+Zr and Ru+Ru collisions, but could also be used for comparison between Au+Au and U+U systems~\footnote{A small correction is required to precisely cancel the $a'$ term~\cite{Giacalone:2021udy}.
 This can be achieved by focusing on central events with similar multiplicity, where the values of $a'$ are smallest and similar between the two systems.}.

-Although we do not prefer the standard normalization $\rho_{\mathrm{orig}}(\varepsilon_2^2,\delta d_{\perp}/d_{\perp})$ for deformation studies, we nevertheless carried out the same calculation since it is widely used before.
+Although I do not prefer the standard normalization $\rho_{\mathrm{orig}}(\varepsilon_2^2,\delta d_{\perp}/d_{\perp})$ for deformation studies, I nevertheless carried out the same calculation since it is widely used before.
 Here the correlator with the baseline effects subtracted is defined as